 We’re talking a surprisingly healthy, light chicken and rice that makes no sacrifice on flavor.
 Make it milder or kick up the spice; it’s entirely up to you.
 There’s plenty of room for variation in this Thai inspired chicken and rice dish; we’ve listed some favorite ideas for you below.

-Your Strategy for Prepping Ahead
+Your Strategy for Meal Prep

 Here are several things you can do the night before or days in advance, so all your pieces are ready to go when 5pm comes around on the day you’re ready to cook.